Bbqboy’s Ultimate Guide to the Best of Thailand (for adults)

 We’ve visited Ayutthaya a couple of times, visiting the first time on a day trip and coming back a few years later and staying a few nights.
 Based on that, I think a day trip is best (which you can either do by taking the train to Ayutthaya and hiring a tuk tuk, or by booking a tour from Bangkok).

-This post tells you absolutely everything you need to know about visiting Ayutthaya: The Best of Ayutthaya in a Day.
-You’ll find a few tour options in that post as well.
+Everything you need to know about visiting Ayutthaya: The Best of Ayutthaya in a Day.

 Ko Samet (also written as “Ko Samed”)

 The closest beach destination to Bangkok.
 But this island is more than that – it’s also a National Park.
 It’s very much underrated, less developed (and less expensive) than many other Thai islands.
 I came here years ago and loved it: the beaches are great (white sand!), you can hike around the island, and at night the bars and restaurants set up little tables on the beach.
 Very romantic.

 How to get there: take a bus or taxi from Bangkok to the town on Ban Phe.
 From there you take a ferry which brings you to the island in 20 minutes.
 You have to pay a small entry fee to visit the island (because of its National Park status).

 If you’re looking for a few days at the beach I really recommend Ko Samet.

 Hold on before you jump on me for recommending Pattaya.

 Pattaya has very little going for it.
 It’s dirty, its beaches are disgusting, it’s overbuilt with nothing to really see, it has hookers lining the main street and strip joints almost everywhere you look (Pattaya is known as Thailand’s “Sex Capital”).
 It attracts lots of crappy tourists, it doesn’t have the friendliest locals….
 Really, Pattaya is pretty shitty.